sip615/bamazon/README.md

 ## The database

-First you will need to initialize your own datase.
+First you will need to initialize your own database.
 The Schema file provided contains the appropriate database structure, tables, ids, etc.

 Make sure to populate your database credentials with your own .env file.